Madonna and contemporary arts: Implementation and influence in her work

-Her early visuals/presentation were often described as pop art.
+Madonna's early visuals and presentation were often described as pop art.
 In the 1990s, critic Martha Bayles said she cultivated a "heavy-duty pop art image".
-Editor Paul Flynn called her "a pop artist in the Warholian sense of the word", while John R. May in 1997, from Louisiana State University describes her a "successful piece of pop art" and as "a splendor formae of aesthetic".
-In Pastiche: Cultural Memory in Art, Film, Literature (2001), Ingeborg Hoesterey from Indiana University, asserts: "Madonna came from the beginning very much from the plastic arts.
+Editor Paul Flynn called her "a pop artist in the Warholian sense of the word", while in 1997 John R. May described her a "successful piece of pop art" and as "a splendor formae of aesthetic".
+In Pastiche: Cultural Memory in Art, Film, Literature (2001), Ingeborg Hoesterey asserts: "Madonna came from the beginning very much from the plastic arts.
 When she splashed onto the music scene, she did so by quoting the kitsch of devotional Virgin artifacts that (Mexican) figurative painters critiqued in the seventies".

-Madonna was considered both a visual musical artist and performer rather than a musician, with Canadian scholar Karlene Faith commenting in the late 1990s, about "her abundant talent as a visual artist".
-Thomas Harrison, from the University of Central Florida, recognized various female artists before her, but he felt she "took it to a whole other level" always embracing the visual aspects.
-The Irish Times staffers even regarded Madonna as "the first female pop star to fully engage with the visual elements of her art".
+Madonna was considered both a visual musical artist and performer rather than a musician, with Canadian scholar Karlene Faith commenting in the late 1990s about "her abundant talent as a visual artist".
+Thomas Harrison, of the University of Central Florida, recognized various female artists before Madonna but expressed that she "took it to a whole other level" by always embracing the visual aspects of performance.
+Tony Clayton-Lea of The Irish Times even regarded Madonna as "the first female pop star to fully engage with the visual elements of her art".

 Her "knowledge" was commented on by various during the height of her career.
-In 2000, American Photos editor-in-chief, David Schonauer commented she is perhaps "one of the most visually savvy humans on earth".
-From John A. Walker to Vince Aletti, critics remarked her "knowledgeable" and references of photography.
-In his Madonna biography, Andrew Morton commented that her "stunning visual sense" is no accident as she "spent a lifetime" studying photographs, black-and-white movies and paintings.
+In 2000, American Photos editor-in-chief David Schonauer commented that she is perhaps "one of the most visually savvy humans on earth".
+From John A. Walker to Vince Aletti, critics regarded her as "knowledgeable" in references and photography.
+In his Madonna biography, Andrew Morton commented that her "stunning visual sense" is no accident, as she "spent a lifetime" studying photographs, black-and-white movies and paintings.
 In 1994, Richard R. Burt cites a reporter who saw her as an "astute if untrained art critic".
 Los Angeles Times critic Patrick Goldstein once commented about her attendance at "Degenerate Art" (1991) held in Los Angeles County Museum of Art, "she's savvy enough" but her "interests are largely visual".
-Madonna herself, declared that her primarily interest in art are "suffering, and irony and a certain bizarre sense of humour".
+Madonna herself declared that her primarily interests in art are "suffering, and irony and a certain bizarre sense of humour".